Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You might think that your bank would be the best place to go when you want to send money to Belgium — but you’d be wrong.
 While banks can easily handle international wire transfers, especially when you’re sending a currency as common as the euro, they offer quite low exchange rates and regularly impose high fees.

 You can save a significant amount of money, and ensure that your recipient gets a whole lot more, if you send your funds via a specialist money transfer company.
 These companies usually offer exchange rates far superior to the banks and also charge much lower fees.

-Example: Lionel sends money to BelgiumLionel is spending two years working in Wellington for a movie production company, but he stays in regular contact with his elderly parents back home in Gent, Belgium.
-His parents need some funds to help pay off a debt to a previous landlord, so Lionel plans to send them $1,000 from New Zealand.
+Case Study: Lionel sends money to BelgiumLionel is spending two years working in South Africa for a production company, but he stays in regular contact with his elderly parents back home in Gent, Belgium.
+His parents need some funds to help pay off a debt to a previous landlord, so Lionel plans to send them R5,000 from South Africa.
 Rather than approach his bank, he compares two money transfer companies to see which one can save him money on his transaction.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||1 ZAR = 0.065 EUR||1 ZAR = 0.084|

 |Amount received (in EUR)||325 EUR||420 EUR|

 As you can see, while the transfer fee is slightly higher for the second company, it allows Lionel to send an extra 95 euros to his parents.